This article appeared in Knife Magazine in June 2020.

 As to the second part of the above test, the U.S. Supreme Court has emphasized the need to avoid sufficient legislative clarity so as not to “permit a standard-less sweep that allows policemen, prosecutors, and juries to pursue their personal predilections.”
 Kolender v Lawson, 461 U.S. 562 (1983).

-Application of the vagueness doctrine to knife laws is not a recent development.
-The case of Haynes v State, decided by the Tennessee Supreme Court, involved a conviction under an 1837 state law which prohibited the concealed carry of a Bowie knife or “weapon in form, shape, or size resembling such bowie-knife.”
+The application of the vagueness doctrine to knife laws is not a recent development.
+The case of Haynes v State, decided by the Tennessee Supreme Court, involved a conviction under an 1837 state law that prohibited the concealed carry of a Bowie knife or “weapon in form, shape, or size resembling such bowie-knife.”
 Defendant Haynes was arrested for his involvement in some “affray” and had in his possession a knife described by witnesses as being fifteen to eighteen inches in length with a “sharp point, thick back, and a sharp edge.”
 He was convicted of possessing a knife resembling a bowie knife and appealed on the basis that the law was too indefinite.

-The Tennessee Supreme Court did acknowledge the question of overbroad or overzealous enforcement, but observed that a judge and jury could be relied upon to do the right thing:
+The Tennessee Supreme Court did acknowledge the question of overbroad or overzealous enforcement but observed that a judge and jury could be relied upon to do the right thing:

 it may be asked, what is to protect against conviction, when the words of the statute cover the charge, and its true spirit and meaning does not?

-We answer, the judge and jury who try the case.
+We answer the judge and jury who try the case.
 We cannot presume that the latter would find, or the former permit, a verdict to stand where the offense charged was not of the character designed to be prohibited by the statute.

-The U.S. Supreme Court rejected the idea that courts are a sufficient protection from vague laws in the1875 case of U.S. v Reese, 92U.S.
+The U.S. Supreme Court rejected the idea that courts are a sufficient protection from vague laws in the the1875 case of U.S. v Reese, 92U.S.
 214:

 It would certainly be dangerous if the legislature could set a net large enough to catch all possible offenders, and leave it to the courts to step inside and say who could be rightfully detained, and who should be set at large.
 This would, to some extent, substitute the judicial for the legislative department of government.”